edcodis/pyLocate/README.md

 A directory called .pyLocateDir is created in $HOME.
 All the program file can be found there.
 Also the uninstallation script can be found there
+I set a shortcut to open it, my advice is to create it.

 # Uninstallation
 If you don't like the program go to $HOME/.pyLocateDir and then type in a terminal: